 January 13, 2016 - the 30% plans have been developed.
 A pdf copy of the plan set can be downloaded by clicking on the hyperlink text below.

 SE 4th St 30pct Plans Part 1 of 2

 SE 4th St 30pct Plans Part 2 of 2

-Sammamish Plateau Water is planning to install sanitary sewer along SE 4th St as part of this road improvement project.
+Sammamish Plateau Water will be installing sanitary sewer along SE 4th St as part of this road improvement project.
 The proposed sewer extending to the north and south will be built separately as development occurs.
 A conceptual sewer plan has been developed by SPW.
 For additional information regarding the water and sanitary sewer utilities, please email SPW's project manager, Jackson Dove (email@example.com) or call him at (425) 392-6256.

 2nd Project Open House - June 22, 2016 at City Hall Council Chambers (801 228th Ave SE) from 6 to 8 PM.